Teen Trauma Treatment

 - The family blames the teenager for not getting over it.

-- Different points of view about what happened divide the family.
+- Different points of view about what happened to divide the family.

-- The family downplays the traumatic event and treats it like a joke.
+- The family downplays the traumatic event and doesn’t take it seriously.

 - Parents lean on the teenager for emotional support.